rustic-games/learn-gfx-hal/book/src/01_introduction.md

 normal for the rust ecosystem.
 The actual source of the examples has been updated, but the example blocks in the markdown files were left as is.
 So there's a mild difference in the layout, but the code is the same.

+**NOTE:** Recently grx-hal 0.2 came out, and at some point the book will get updates, but it's a lot of text to update carefully, so for now you'll have to transition from 0.1 to 0.2 yourself.
+The gfx-hal devs tell me that 0.2 is slightly breaking but not too breaking, and that it shouldn't be difficult for people to figure out.
+If you want the book fixed faster, PRs accepted!